ASA-BIOP-COMPASS/ST0_1_Demo/README.md

 # ST0_1_Demo

-# Bootstrap Confidence Interval Estimator
+# Bootstrap Confidence Interval for a Point Estimator

-This repository contains an R implementation of the **Non-parametric Bootstrap** method to estimate the 95% Confidence Interval (CI) for a population mean.
+This repository contains an R implementation of the **Non-parametric Bootstrap** method to estimate the 95% Confidence Interval (CI) for a Point Estimator.

 ## 📖 What is Bootstrapping?

-Bootstrapping is a resampling technique used to estimate statistics on a population by sampling a dataset with replacement.
-It allows us to calculate measures of accuracy (like standard errors or confidence intervals) to sample estimates without making strong assumptions about the distribution of the underlying population (e.g., assuming normality).
+Bootstrapping is a resampling technique used to make statistical inference by sampling data with replacement.
+It allows us to calculate measures of accuracy (like standard errors or confidence intervals) to estimators.

-### The Math
+### Method

-Given a sample $X = \{x_1, x_2, ..., x_n\}$, we:
+Given a sample $X = (\{x_1, x_2, ..., x_n\})$, we:

 1. Resample $n$ observations from $X$ **with replacement** to create a bootstrap sample $X^*$.
-2. Compute the statistic of interest (e.g., the mean $\bar{x}^*$) for this resample.
+2. Compute the statistic of interest (e.g., the mean $\widebar{X}^*$) for this resample.
 3. Repeat this process $B$ times (typically $B=1000$ or $10,000$).
-4. Construct the confidence interval from the resulting distribution of $\bar{x}^*$.
+4. Construct the confidence interval from the resulting distribution of $\widebar{X}^*$.

 For a $95%$ confidence interval using the percentile method, we find values $\theta_1$ and $\theta_2$ such that: